Cleveland Clinic logo

 How long can you live with locked-in syndrome?

-Some people with locked-in syndrome don’t live beyond the early stage of the condition due to medical complications.
-But others live for another 10 to 20 years and report a good quality of life.
+It’s impossible to predict life expectancy because each case is different.
+Some people with locked-in syndrome don’t live beyond the early stage of the condition due to complications.
+But others may live for another 10 to 20 years.

 A note from Cleveland Clinic

 Locked-in syndrome (LiS) is a rare but serious condition.
-It can be very overwhelming to receive this kind of diagnosis.
+It can be very overwhelming and isolating to receive this diagnosis.
 Know that your healthcare team is there to support you and your loved ones.
-It’s essential to receive continuous quality medical care when living with LiS and to learn new ways of communicating.
+It’s key to get continuous quality care when living with LiS and learn new ways of communicating.
 Due to supportive care and advancements in technology, many people with LiS live full and meaningful lives.

 Learn more about the Health Library and our editorial process.